Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `false`
 - ***Description:*** Whether to silence the emission (output) of warning messages.
-Like [`ARGPARSER_SILENCE_ERRORS`](#8441-argparser_silence_errors), this should rarely be needed, but as the Argparser continues running after a non-critical failure (which is the reason for warning messages), these messages may not strictly be required for your script's user.
+Like [`ARGPARSER_SILENCE_ERRORS`](#8441-argparser_silence_errors), this should rarely be needed, but as the Argparser continues running after a non-critical failure (which is the reason for warning messages), these messages may not be strictly required for your script's user.

 #### 8.4.43. `ARGPARSER_TRANSLATION_FILE`

 - ***Type:*** *file* (Filepath)
 - ***Allowed values:*** Any legit filepath or the empty string `""`
 - ***Default value:*** `""`
-- ***Description:*** The path to a simplified YAML file holding the translation of auto-generated parts in the help, usage, error, and warning messages.
+- ***Description:*** The path to a simplified [YAML](https://en.wikipedia.org/wiki/YAML "wikipedia.org &rightarrow; YAML") file holding the translation of (mostly) auto-generated parts in the help, usage, error, and warning messages.
 This file can be used by multiple scripts.
 As a YAML file, it contains the translation in a key&ndash;value layout, separated by colons and using significant indentation.
 Each group key must specify the language identifier used for the [`ARGPARSER_LANGUAGE`](#8430-argparser_language).
 As many languages as desired can be given, which allows the localization for multiple languages with just one `ARGPARSER_TRANSLATION_FILE`.
-The rows can be in any order.
+The rows can be in any order, since they are read into the associative array [`ARGPARSER_DICTIONARY`](#8419-argparser_dictionary), which, by definition, has no order.

 #### 8.4.44. `ARGPARSER_UNSET_ARGS`

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `true`
 - ***Description:*** Whether to unset (remove) all command-line arguments given to the script.
 This is usually what you want, as the Argparser re-sets these values in parsed form.
+Note that this has no effect when the Argparser is called from shells other than Bash, since it would run in a child environment.

 #### 8.4.45. `ARGPARSER_UNSET_ENV_VARS`